nirmeshk/DataAnalytics/usecases/stockAnalytics+BitcoinPrediction.md

 Models are created using glm, svm and random forests and compared for Accuracy, Precision, Specificity and Sensitivity.

-Going forward, we can try to implement some of these models using the algorithms used in these papers and using newer techniques such as deep learning to give a comparative study.
+Going forward, we can try to implement some of these models using the algorithms used in these papers and using newer techniques such as deep learning if possible, to give a comparative study.